-In cyber security, the OWASP Top Ten is a key framework which helps organisations to understand the most common current web application vulnerabilities.
+In cyber security, the OWASP Top 10 is a key framework which helps organisations to understand the most common current web application vulnerabilities.

-Read our guide to learn more about the issues to be aware of and how to reduce the risk of web application attacks.
+Read our guide to learn more about the key issues to be aware of and how The OWASP Top Ten could help to reduce the risk of web application attacks.

 What is the OWASP Top 10?